 Best Strategies to Answer “What Areas Need Improvement?”

 Showcase your self-awareness by acknowledging your strengths and weaknesses.
-Example:
+Examples:

 Share areas where you’re looking to improve, and tie them to professional goals.
-Example:
+Examples:

 Link your weaknesses to areas of growth relevant to the position, showing you understand the job’s requirements: